kovidgoyal/calibre/manual/edit.rst

 created every time you run any of the automated tools described in the previous section.

-You can create a checkpoint via:guilabel:`Edit->Create checkpoint`.
+You can create a checkpoint via :guilabel:`Edit->Create checkpoint`.
 And go back to a previous checkpoint with :guilabel:`Edit->Revert to before`

 The checkpointing functionality is in addition to the normal Undo/redo